Cross of Otto and Mathilde: Middle Ages

 The liturgical use of the Cross of Otto and Mathilde in the Middle Ages is barely reconstructable.
 In principle, processional crosses were placed at or shortly after the altar and carried in processions.
 In this, the side with the crucifixion usually pointed forwards, with the members of the procession following Jesus in accordance with Matthew 10.38.
 The Essen Liber Ordinarius from the fourteenth century, which draws on earlier texts, records several processions.
 A processional cross was probably also a symbol of the Sovereign Abbey of Essen, comparable to the Imperial cross of the Imperial regalia.

 A special role is specified in the Liber Ordinarius for the procession of the Easter vigil, which passed from Peter's Altar in the westwerk of the Minster, through the cloister, to the cemetery of the order where the graves were sprinkled with holy water, while the nuns made reference to salvation through the cross in an antiphon.
 This role has been attributed to the Cross of Otto and Mathilde by Beuckers on the grounds that it is the oldest and most elaborate of the four processional crosses at Essen.
 A similar procession, known from other convents, symbolised the resurrection of Christ from the dead and was included in the Easter liturgy.
 It had an intercessory character and was connected to memorial rituals.
 About the Essen procession, the Liber Ordinarius dictated that, unlike usual practice, the front side of the cross should look back at the procession.
 With the Cross of Otto and Mathilde this would have the effect that the siblings depicted on the donor portrait on the front side would be part of the procession, a fraternal prayer from beyond the grave which would be perfect for a donation made in memoriam.

 Modern day

 Despite its age and art historical significance, the Cross of Otto and Mathilde is no museum piece.
 Its religious use as a processional cross has never ceased.
 At the enthronement of the first Bishop of Essen on 1 January 1958, it was carried in front and it was used as a processional cross by him on high feasts and in processions.
 This practice was changed under his successors on conservation grounds, with a modern processional cross on the model of the Cross of Otto and Mathilde used on these occasions.
-At the mass held for the ordination of the Essen cathedral treasury chamber extension on 15 May 2009, the thousand year old cross served as an altar cross for the treasury.
+At the mass held for the dedication of the Essen cathedral treasury chamber extension on 15 May 2009, the thousand-year-old cross served as an altar cross for the treasury.